-LASIK, or In-Situ Keratomileusis is the most commonly performed refractive surgery to treat nearsightedness, farsightedness, and astigmatism.
-Millions around the World have already discovered that LASIK will give them clear vision and freedom from glasses as well as contacts.
-At Jacksonville Eye Center, Dr. Robert Schnipper uses the latest blade free laser vision technology to provide patients from virtually every corner of the world clear vision without glasses.
+LASIK, or In-Situ Keratomileusis, is the most commonly performed vision correction surgery that treats nearsightedness, farsightedness, and astigmatism.
+Millions of people around the world have already discovered that LASIK will give them a clear vision and freedom from glasses as well as contacts.
+Our LASIK surgeon, Dr. Robert I. Schnipper uses the latest blade-free laser vision technology to provide his patients in Jacksonville, Florida clear vision without glasses.

-Here are some of the many benefits of LASIK laser vision correction:
+Here are some of the many benefits of LASIK for vision correction:

-- Vision improves immediately after the procedure.
-An estimated 95 percent of patients who undergo LASIK improve their vision to 20/40 or better, while 85 percent return to 20/20 vision.
+- Your vision improves immediately after the procedure.
+An estimated 95% of patients who undergo LASIK improve their vision to 20/40 or better, while 85% return to 20/20 vision.

 - In the vast majority of LASIK procedures, no bandages or stitches are required.